 General Assembly Adjourns

-Lawmakers Fail to Pass a State Budget
+Lawmakers Fail to Pass a State Budget, Bond Ratings Drop

 For the third year in a row, the Democrat-led General Assembly failed to pass a balanced budget by the end of the spring legislative session.
-During the ongoing 700 hundred-day budget impasse, Illinois’ backlog of bills has continued to spiral out of control and now exceeds $14 billion.
+During the ongoing two-year budget impasse, Illinois’ backlog of bills has continued to spiral out of control and now exceeds $14 billion.
 Legislative leadership has indicated that negotiations will continue throughout June with legislators returning to the Capitol on occasion with the goal of passing a budget before the start of the state’s fiscal year on July 1.
 It will now take a supermajority three-fifths vote to pass legislation with an immediate effective date.

 In the House of Representatives, Speaker Michael J. Madigan and the Democrat caucus met frequently behind closed doors but were unable to reach consensus on a balanced tax and spending plan.
 A number of tax increases were considered including an increase in the individual and corporate income tax rates, expansion of the sales tax on services, imposition of a new one percent tax on all health care claims, and a new $5,000 fee on all corporations for the privilege of doing business in Illinois.
 After failing to reach agreement, the House concluded its businesses without taking a budget vote.

 Members of the Senate recognized the importance of the manufacturing sector and included permanent extensions of the Research & Development tax credit, Manufacturers Purchase Credit, and the Graphic Arts exemption in their revenue package.
 House Democrats ignored the industrial sector and its 570,000 workers by excluding these critical tax incentives from their discussions.